-The ABO blood group system is so primordial and so without essential function as to seem 'vestigial,' and yet it is the most commanding presence in our daily transfusion practice.
-Despite a century of study, the basis for the observed distribution of ABO phenotypes over earthly space and human time has been largely enigmatic.
-Evolutionary genetics may reveal that the O allele is a mutation from the wild-type A glycosyltransferase gene, but the same science cannot readily explain the ascendency of this recessive mutant, despite the codominant expression of A or B genes.
-We appreciate that while most densely present on red cells, the ABO sugars also exist as 'histocompatibility' antigens on other cellular or soluble structures.
-Finally, there is enough conservation in these carbohydrates across the animal kingdom that our own internal microbiome reliably evokes the reciprocal immunity of plasma antibodies directed against the 'reverse type'.
-Clearly there are many faces to ABO, and thus as many ways by which to imagine pivotal confrontations with forces of evolutionary pressure.
+The ABO blood group system is so primordial and so without 'Plasmodium falciparum erythrocyte membrane protein-1' essential function as to seem 'vestigial,' and yet it is the most (PfEMP-1), which are docked in the red cell exterior from the commanding presence in our daily transfusion practice.
+Despite parasite within.
+PfEMP-1 latches onto the endothelial cells of a century of study, the basis for the observed distribution of the post-capillary venules ('sequestration'), as well as onto other uninfected red blood cells and platelets ('rosetting').
+ABO phenotypes over earthly space and human time has been largely enigmatic.
+Evolutionary genetics may reveal that the In so evading flow towards the spleen, the iRBC doubly harms O allele is a mutation from the wild-type A glycosyltransferase the host with a resistance to clearance at the price of perfusion gene, but the same science cannot readily explain the insufficiency.
+The youngest or most malaria-naïve hosts suffer ascendency of this recessive mutant, despite the codominant the highest case fatality rates, revealing just how critical expression of A or B genes.
+We appreciate that while most this innate splenic control of parasitaemia is, prior to the densely present on red cells, the ABO sugars also exist as development of adaptive immunity. 'histocompatibility' antigens on other cellular or soluble structures.
+Finally, there is enough conservation in these Most intriguingly, PfEMP-1 attaches to a number of targets carbohydrates across the animal kingdom that our own internal and possesses a lectin-like domain which achieves the largest microbiome reliably evokes the reciprocal immunity of plasma and tightest rosettes with group A red cells. antibodies directed against the 'reverse type'.
+Clearly there are many faces to ABO, and thus as many ways by which to imagine Clarifying the effect of ABO phenotype on malaria severity through pivotal confrontations with forces of evolutionary pressure. prospective clinical studies may have direct implications for